timcera/astronomia/README.rst

 	import astronomia

-Refer to the API Documentation at http://pythonhosted.org/astronomia/
+Refer to the API Documentation at :ref:`astronomia_documentation`.

 Development
 ~~~~~~~~~~~